-You may not run for office as an Australian minister but, yes: you may be an Italian national without knowing it.
+You might be an Italian national without knowing it.
 That is a result of the law operating automatically: Italian law – as it happens in several other countries – regards every descendant of its citizens as Italian nationals, no matter where they are born.

 But what does that mean to you?

 Consider your family tree: is there some great (grand) mother or father of Italian origin?
-If you find any such person in your direct line, from your mother or your father, you could actually be an Italian national – and you may not even know it!
+If you find any such person in your direct line, from your mother or your father, you could actually be an Italian national.

-To wake up your dormant Italian citizenship you just need to register it to the nearest Italian consulate.
+To wake up your dormant Italian citizenship you need to register it to the nearest Italian Consulate.

 Check their website and their information on citizenship: